What is viscose fiber?

 Rayon, also known as viscose, represents the first generation of viscose fibers and is the most prevalent fabric in the market today.
 Its affordability contributes to its significant market share.

 However, rayon presents certain drawbacks.
 Its wet strength is limited, making it challenging to maintain its shape during washing, and it is prone to shrinkage or stretching.
-Additionally, denim fabrics that include rayon tend to have a stiffer feel and improved wear resistance, but they lack the elasticity and resilience seen in Modal and Lyocell.
+Additionally, denim fabrics that include rayon tend to have a stiffer feel and improved wear resistance, but they lack the elasticity and resilience seen in modal and Lyocell.

 Modal

 Modal is classified as the second generation of viscose and is derived from beech wood.
 Unlike cotton, beech requires no irrigation or extensive cultivation, making it a natural and sustainable resource.
-The resulting Modal fabric is soft, biodegradable, and exhibits high wet strength.
+The resulting modal fabric is soft, biodegradable, and exhibits high wet strength.

 Modal maintains its shape and appearance even after numerous washes, resulting in soft, breathable garments.
 Clothing made from modal denim feels significantly softer compared to rayon.